BitSwap-BiFi/Bitswap-demo/README.md

 - [ ] LNP
 - [ ] Payjoin and Taproot full implementation
 - [ ] Official USDT implementation
+- [ ] Integration with BitMask and MyCitadel
 - [ ] Integration with APIs from [RGBex](https://rgbex.io/)

 ## Run BitSwap